Cinnamon-Investment/homepage-jekyll/_team/beombs_kim.md

 layout: team
 ---

 Engineer with strategic mindset and expertise in AI.
-Studied business at Korea Univ. undergraduate school, he made a social network service "Woot" which is still in service.
+Studied business at Korea Univ. undergraduate school, he developed a location-based social network service "Woot".
 Experienced various AI-based services including NLP projects and product recognition projects for an unmanned store.
-Master's degree in AI at Kaist.
+Master's degree in AI at KAIST.